Loading...

 Amos 7:7-17 comforts the faithful: God keeps His promises and strengthens His Church to endure.

-In Amos 7:7-17, the Spirit equips the whole body, not just leaders, for ministry—today, not someday.
+In Amos 7:7-17, the gospel is announcement, not advice—Christ for you—today, not someday.